 A paddle even makes a great Christmas or Birthday gift for the boater in your life!

-The Airhead Telescoping Paddle found on Amazon is what I use.
+The Airhead Telescoping Paddle found on Amazon (Amazon Link Ad)is what I use.
 I like it because it’s telescoping so it stores neatly and compactly in the vessel.

 11. Jet Ski Cable Lock

 So you got your Jet Ski home and on the dock.
 You might be asking yourself, “how do I lock this thing down”?
 The best way is with a cable lock around the front bow hook.

 Most drive up docks have a place for you to wrap your cable lock around.
 Be sure to still use dock line for holding the watercraft along with the cable lock.

 The cable lock will also work for trailers, lifts, and any other way you want to lock down your vehicle.
 If you don’t want your jetski stolen this is a solid investment!
 Don’t forget the cable lock at checkout!